Summary

 The System

-Brand strategy with positioning locked around economic outcome
+Brand strategy, with positioning locked around economic outcome

-Visual identity — logo, typography system, color, iconography, designed to carry the company through its subsequent rebrand from Dialoge to Diverge
+Visual identity: logo, typography system, color, and iconography, built to carry the company through the Dialoge-to-Diverge rebrand

-Website — English-first, metric-led, editorially structured
+Website: English-first, metric-led, editorially structured

 The Impact